Making the most of Azure Virtual Desktop: 5 key considerationsMicrosoft Experts

-One of the big players is Microsoft, who have recently rebranded Windows Virtual Desktop to Azure Virtual Desktop (AVD) – representative of its ability to integrate with their cloud infrastructure offering.
+Microsoft has recently rebranded Windows Virtual Desktop to Azure Virtual Desktop (AVD) – representative of its ability to integrate with its cloud infrastructure offering.
 There’s a lot of noise about AVD right now.
 The words ‘cost-effective,’ ‘secure’ and ‘scalable’ are ubiquitously banded about.
 But what are the best features of AVD and how can you really make the most of them?
 In this article we outline five things to consider:

 1. Choose your integrations to build a bespoke VDI

 By design, AVD enables complete integration with other Microsoft products.
 Among the most commonly deployed integrations are Intune (for mobile device management), OneDrive (for file storage and sharing) and Microsoft 365 Apps for business (enterprise-level productivity apps).
 The result is that your users can access all the tools they need to produce their best work, anywhere, any time and on any device.
 The virtual desktops are hosted in Azure so for businesses already using Azure cloud computing, this presents a simple way to integrate apps, software and infrastructure into one easily managed platform.

 Beyond Microsoft’s portfolio there are also integration options with AWS, Citrix and VMware – allowing you to mix and match the technologies that best suit your business, whilst retaining the advantage of central management.